MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Input = pitchFiltered;
 ```

-However: due to there always being a margin of error (with the electronics or the way the robot was built), the angle will always be off slightly.
+However: there mayby some margin of error (with the electronics or the way the robot was built), the angle might be off slightly.
 To fix this: once the robot is built, stand it to be as straight up as possible.
 Take the angle that appears after filtering and add/subtract as needed.
 Just the number before the decimal point will do.
-For me, it was -3:
+Ex.: if the robot is standing straight up and the angle is -3:
 ```
 pitchFiltered += 3;
 ```
-This is needed before use any ware else.
-Use it as the line befor setting the value of "Input".
+This is needed before use anywhere else.
+The line before setting the value of "Input" is ideal.

 With that all set, we can run the P.I.D. controller:
 ```